ibm-cloud-docs/log-analysis/compliance/manage_eu_logs.md

 You can use this service to analyze data from logging archived files in COS.

-Once you have the {{site.data.keyword.sqlquery_short}} service running on IBM Cloud, you can immediately start querying your data using the SQL Query user interface, programmatically by using either the REST API or the Python `ibmcloudsql` library, or write a serverless function by using {{site.data.keyword.openwhisk_short}}.
+Once you have the {{site.data.keyword.sqlquery_short}} service running on IBM Cloud, you can immediately start querying your data using the SQL Query user interface, programmatically by using either the REST API or the Python `ibmcloudsql` library.

 When you query logs, consider the following information:
 * You must provision an instance of the {{site.data.keyword.sqlquery_short}} service in Frankfurt.